Meet the Team

 Marcia resides in Lima, Peru.
 Being Head Student Council, she advocated for inclusion and diversity in her community to eliminate harmful material that perpetuates stereotypes from the school’s curriculum.
 In the past, Marcia was part of a consulting internship where she advocated for funding for low-income NGOs.

-Outside of the DCI, Kat is the Executive Producer of the Mask & Bauble Dramatic Society and the Community Engagement Director for Blue & Gray.
+Outside of the DCC, Kat is the Executive Producer of the Mask & Bauble Dramatic Society and the Community Engagement Director for Blue & Gray.
 She also is involved in ESCAPE, GAAP and is a peer advisor for the College of Arts and Sciences.

 Aamna Asim (she/her) is a Junior from the Georgetown Qatar campus and is currently spending her Fall semester here in D.C.
 She studies at SFS and is majoring in International Economics.
-Aamna is one of the student assistants currently working at the Disability Cultural Initiative and, along with her colleagues, will be overseeing DCI’s Campus Groups.
+Aamna is one of the student assistants currently working at the Disability Cultural Center and, along with her colleagues, will be overseeing DCC’s Campus Groups.
 She is looking forward to working with everybody and forming meaningful connections.

 Aamna has previously worked in the Student Government Association at the Qatar campus and has advocated for multiple inclusive and exciting initiatives and events to take place on campus.
 She is open to any and all experiences and hopes to make the most of her time here at the D.C. campus.

 Chloe Smith (she/her) is a Sophomore student in the Georgetown School of Nursing.
 Chloe is interested in women’s health and is an aspiring Certified Nurse-Midwife.
-She is a student assistant at DCI, and is responsible for creating our newsletter.
+She is a student assistant at DCC, and is responsible for creating our newsletter.
 She looks forward to collaborating with other organizations to ensure that students are informed about upcoming events and programming!